- What are Scholarly Concentrations, and how do I learn more about each?

 - How long does my project need to be?

-- Your summer experience must be a minimum of 8 weeks.
-Lastly, many students will combine more than 1 summer opportunity to cover a longer period over the summer.
-There are always ways to extend opportunities even if internships or experiences only last from 2-6 weeks.
+Your summer experience must be a minimum of 8 weeks.
+Many students will combine more than one summer opportunity to cover a longer period over the summer.
+There are always ways to extend opportunities, even if internships or experiences only last 2–6 weeks.
 Consider adding a literature review, asset mapping, community site visits, interviews, etc. SC Directors are great resources if you’d like to explore this further.

 - Can I do more than one activity over the summer?

-- Yes and no. We don’t encourage students to take on more than one major project over the summer.
+Yes and no. We don’t encourage students to take on more than one major project over the summer.
 However, many students integrate other opportunities, such as shadowing, site visits, or literature reviews into their main project.
-Please aim for a project you are passionate and interested in and focus on creating strong deliverables.
+Please aim for a project that you are passionate about and interested in, and focus on creating strong deliverables for that project.

 - Does my project have to be in the DC area?
 Does my project have to be in the US?